Gluten Free Apple Cider Donuts

 These homemade apple cider donuts come together with a small list of ingredients, making them one of my go-to fall desserts.
 I’ve outlined what you’ll need below for the donuts as well as the coating, with the full amounts available further on in the recipe card.

 - Granulated Sugar: Regular white granulated sugar is fine.
+You’ll need it for both the donut batter and the cinnamon-sugar coating.

 - Baking Powder & Baking Soda: A combination of the two brings texture and lift to these donuts.